-If you want to know which of the Atitlan towns is the best fit for your travel style, read about the different towns of Lake Atitlan here to find out if you would rather stay in San Pedro, San Marcos, Santa Cruz, or Panajachel.
+If you want to know which of the Atitlan towns is the best fit for your travel style, read about the different towns of Lake Atitlan here.

 Guatemala is a part of the Central America Volcano Arc which runs parallel to the Pacific Ocean.
 It crosses all Central American countries before heading over to South America.

-Transportation on local buses / chicken buses is still very cheap (2€ for a 3-hour ride), but tourist transportation in minibusses and shuttles became very expensive over the years, think European prices (over 15 € for a 3-hour ride).
+Transportation on local buses / chicken buses is still very cheap (2€ for a 3-hour ride), but tourist transportation in minibuses has become very expensive, think European prices (over 15 € for a 3-hour ride).

 Transportation - Getting around in Guatemala